 You'll be entitled to one free food item as well as free coffee and tea during your shift.
 You'll also get 30% off packaged food and drinks like canned juices etc. and this applies even when you're not working.

 A major perk is that you also get to take home one free bag of coffee beans, instant coffee or tea every week (RRP around £3.50 a bag).
 You'll never have to pay for this stuff at the supermarket again!

 Other perks can include Starbucks shares (but this is only after 2 years working at the company) and free online courses in English and Maths.

 NB: From what we're gathering, there seems to be a difference between the perks involved when you work in a Starbuck franchise compared with equity stores.
-Equity stores seem to offer 50% off food for staff, whereas franchises only get 30% off.
+Equity stores seem to offer 50% off food for staff, whereas franchises only give 30% off.

 Getting yourself a part-time job at Superdrug could be pretty useful if you're big on beauty products, as you'll be able to get 30% off own-brand items and exclusives using your staff discount card.

 However, for any products that aren't Superdrug's own brand, they only offer staff a measly 10% off – which isn't great as you'd already be entitled to this discount with a student card!

 You can also sell back up to five days of holiday that you don't want to use, and if you refer a friend to work at Superdrug and they get the job, there's a cash reward!

 Of all the cinemas we've looked at, it seems the most perks would come with a gig at your local Odeon Cinema.